Document-level Event Extraction with Efficient End-to-end Learning of Cross-event Dependencies: Abstract

 \section{Abstract}

-Document-level event extraction is important for indexing the most important information in a document to facilitate downstream tasks such as information retrieval or question answering.
-However, it is a challenging task because it requires the understanding of event and entity coreference, and capturing arguments that span across different sentences.
-Existing works on event extraction generally confine on extracting events from single sentences, which fail to capture the relationships between the event mentions at the scale of a document, as well as the event arguments that appear in a different sentence than the event trigger.
+Fully understanding narratives often requires identifying events in the context of whole documents and modeling the event relations.
+However, document-level event extraction is a challenging task as it requires the extraction of event and entity coreference, and capturing arguments that span across different sentences.
+Existing works on event extraction usually confine on extracting events from single sentences, which fail to capture the relationships between the event mentions at the scale of a document, as well as the event arguments that appear in a different sentence than the event trigger.
 In this paper, we propose an end-to-end model leveraging Deep Value Networks (\DVN~), a structured prediction algorithm, to efficiently capture cross-event dependencies for document-level event extraction.
-Experimental results show that our approach achieves comparable performance to CRF-based model on ACE05, while enjoys significantly higher efficiency.
+Experimental results show that our approach achieves comparable performance to CRF-based models on ACE05, while enjoys significantly higher computational efficiency.